12 Korean Festivals That Display Country’s Vibrant Culture In 2025

 8. Hwacheon Sancheoneo- Ice Festival

 Set in a frozen river of Gangwon Province of Hwacheon County, it is another Korean festival that is exciting and mesmerizing.
 Here, people walk through the sub-zero temperature for trout fishing.
-Mane of them even catches fish with bare hands from the drilled ice holes.
-This is one of the most popular winter festivals of Korea, celebrated widely.
-Along with ice fishing, other activities of this festival are snowman building, snow tunnel and snow slide building, ice sled and ice soccer.
+This is one of the most famous winter Korean cultural festivals, celebrated widely.
+Along with ice fishing, other festival activities are snowman building, snow tunnel and snow slide building, ice sled and ice soccer.

 9. Boryeong Mud Festival- Messiness Creates Happiness

-Organised at Daecheon Beach, thousands of people gather together once a year and enjoy dancing, sliding and wrestling in mud.
-Sounds messy?
-Actually not!
-The festival started in the 90s to promote the therapeutic benefits of mineral-rich mud but presently the festival is celebrated with a variety of activities and adventures that induce delight, and excitement for all.
-Mud wrestling, firework, mudslides, and mud king competition are some of the highlights.
-One can even enjoy eclectic music concerts by talented KPop artists which add extra zeal to the celebration.
+Organised at Daecheon Beach, thousands of people gather once a year to dance, slide, and wrestle in mud.
+The festival started in the 90s to promote the therapeutic benefits of mineral-rich mud.
+It is celebrated with various activities and adventures that induce delight and excitement, such as mud wrestling, fireworks, mudslides, and the mud king competition.
+You can even enjoy eclectic music concerts by talented KPop artists, adding extra zeal to the celebration.

 Gwangju World Culture Kimchi Festival